mussatto/mussatto.github.io/_posts/2016-09-30-google-translate-site.markdown

 ### WAT?

-In this post I will describe how Golang interfaces work.
+In this post I will describe how I did the setup for the google translate in this blog.

-The idea is: an animal, and a Dog that behaves as an animal.

 ### The setup